reverendbedford/neml2/doc/content/system/tensor.md

 ### Statically shaped tensors {#statically-shaped-tensor}

-[FixedDimTensor](@ref neml2::FixedDimTensor) is the parent class for all the tensor types with a *fixed* base shape.
+[LogicalTensor](@ref neml2::LogicalTensor) is the parent class for all tensor types with a *fixed* base shape.
 It is templated on the base shape of the tensor.
-NEML2 offers a rich collection of primitive tensor types inherited from `FixedDimTensor`.
-Currently implemented primitive tensor types are summarized below
+NEML2 offers a rich collection of primitive tensor types inherited from `LogicalTensor`.
+Currently implemented primitive tensor types are summarized in the following table.

 | Tensor type                            | Base shape        | Description                                                      |
 | :------------------------------------- | :---------------- | :--------------------------------------------------------------- |